adriaFreixasWb/git-calisthenics/docs/Session6.md

 # Make git ignore certain files

 Most times when working, our tools generate files that are not central to our developent.
-That is that whenever another team member pick them they are useless for them, for example configuration files for Visual studio, Postman status files, etc.<br/>
+That is that whenever another team member picks them, those are useless for them, for example configuration files for Visual studio, Postman status files, etc.<br/>
 Git has a certain type of file called .gitignore that store a set of rules for files that need to be ignored.

 ## Git ignore

-Now execute the folowing steps:
+Now execute the following steps:
 1. Go to the root folder of you local repository
 2. Look for .gitignore file (if it is not there, create a .gitignore file)
 3. Edit your .gitignore file and add the rule from *Fig 1.0*

-The following rule means that at any directory(```**/```) exclude the files ended with secrets.json(```*secrets.json```).
+The following rule means that at any directory (```**/```) exclude the files ended with secrets.json (```*secrets.json```).
 *Fig 1.0*
 ```
 **/*secrets.json